 The lake was created as the result of a volcanic implosion some 84,000 years ago.
 Today the lake is surrounded by 3 volcanoes and 12 villages.

-From the town of Panajachel we cross the lake by boat to the town of San Juan La Laguna, one of the smaller, more tranquil and quaint towns on our tour.
+From the town of Panajachel we cross the lake by boat to the town of San Juan La Laguna.
+This small town is the most tranquil and quaint town on our tour.
 Afterwards we will visit Santiago Atitlan, the largest and most commercial town.
 Our final stop, before heading back to Panajachel, will be San Antonio Palopo.

 Chichicastenango – Market on Thursday and Sunday

 Deep into the Quiche department (Western Highlands of Guatemala) is hidden the small town of Chichicastenango.
-Only on Thursday and Sunday this sleepy village is turned into one of the largest outdoor markets in Guatemala.
+This sleepy village is turned into one of the largest outdoor markets in Guatemala, only on Thursday and Sunday.
 People come from all over the Highlands to buy and sell hundreds of products which make this town even more colorful.